Partner

 Adrienne Van Winkle Photo

-Adrienne grew up in rural Southern Illinois, where she regularly (and with great interest) observed both her father and grandfather practice law.
-She earned a degree in Economics from Washington University in St. Louis and graduated summa cum laude, while also playing basketball for the Division III Bears and serving as team co-captain her senior year.
+Adrienne earned a degree in Economics from Washington University in St. Louis and graduated summa cum laude, while also playing basketball for the Division III Bears and serving as team co-captain her senior year.
 Adrienne then graduated magna cum laude from Washington University in St. Louis School of Law.
 Before joining Williams & Connolly in 2011, she served as Law Clerk to the Honorable Deborah Cook, U.S. Court of Appeals for the Sixth Circuit, in Akron, Ohio; and the Honorable Cecilia Altonaga, U.S. District Court for the Southern District of Florida, in Miami.

 Representative Experience

-• Current representation of a Big Four firm in PCAOB investigations
+• Current representation of Big Four firms in multiple PCAOB and SEC investigations.

-• Representation of a Big Four firm in a PCAOB investigation that resulted in no charges against the firm
+• Representation of Big Four firm in PCAOB investigation relating to financial services audits, resulting in no enforcement action.

 Education